 You are sincere.
 You love Jesus.
-You remember kneeling in your room — maybe a summer camp, maybe a dorm, maybe a waiting room at three in the morning — and you made a decision to follow Him.
+You remember kneeling in your room — maybe a summer camp, maybe a dorm, maybe a Sunday service that would not let you go — and you made a decision to follow Him.
 You meant it.
 You still mean it.
 When people ask why you are a Christian, you say, "Because I chose to believe."
 It feels honest.
 Humble, even.
 You are not claiming some mystical experience.
 Just that you made a choice and God honored it.

 Nobody is arguing that you did not make a choice.
 We see the choice.
 We affirm the choice.
 The question is different — and it is the question nobody in your youth group ever asked.
-The question nobody at your Wednesday Bible study has ever put to you.
-The question you yourself have never stopped to consider even once, because the entire architecture of evangelical culture has been carefully built to protect you from noticing it was missing:
+The question nobody at your Bible study has ever put to you, because the architecture of evangelical culture protects you from noticing it was missing:

 Where did your ability to choose faith come from?